Reslient by Design

 Understanding Reliability and Resiliency

-• Failures have an impact on revenue, reputation, and customer trust.
+• Failures impact revenue, reputation, and customer trust

 FAILURE IS ALWAYS AN OPTION